dedque8/dedque8.github.io/_posts/2024-10-29-trufflehog-vs-probabilistic-methods.md

 image: bomb_vs_baby.jpg
 ---

-It's a typical situation: you are in a hurry, leave your keys somewhere, then try to find them and fail miserably.
-Kitchen table?
-Coat hangers?
-Random json file in git repo?
-Maybe.
-That's why tools like TruffleHog exist.
-They may be good, but are they perfect?
-Let's test it on an example of AWS IAM secret key, which usually looks like `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEx4mPL3kY1`.
+You may already know where children come from, but do you know from where free API keys come?
+Mostly from carefree developers who pushes them to a public repo.
+And if you are not as unconcerned as these people are, you probaby thought about tools to keep your keys safe.
+The most popular one of them is, arguably, TruffleHog.
+But how good is it?
+I can imagine people putting their keys in most random places possible, some of them are detectable using a simple regexp, some - not.
+Can it detect them all?
+Let's try.

+As an example we can take a AWS IAM secret key, which usually looks like `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEx4mPL3kY1`.
 This is already a potential leak, but let's place two more truffles: one in an otherwise empty file with nonambiguous name *secret.key* and another one in a python snippet written to connect to AWS.
-Let's see if TruffleHog finds it:
+Let's see if TruffleHog finds them:

 ```
 🐷🔑🐷  TruffleHog.
 Unearth your secrets. 🐷🔑🐷